How to Build a Strong Brand in 10 Steps

 Strong brands like Apple and CocaCola have a core foundation for whatever branding they undertake and this core foundation is what has guided them into becoming the world class brands that they are.

-4. Why would/should people care about our brand?
+3. Why would/should people care about my brand?

-These questions should help you identify features and benefits of your brand, its products and/or services.
-They will also help give your target audience(s) a reason, or more, to choose you.
+These questions should help you identify features and benefits of your product or service.
+They will also help give your target audience(s) reason to choose you.

-To differentiate your brand properly from the competition, you need to have an idea of what they are doing and how they are doing it.
+To differentiate yourself properly from your competition, you need to have an idea of what they are doing and how they are doing it.
 Checking out their messaging, reviews/social media comments made by customers is a good place to start.

 No you are not knowing your competitors so you can copy them verbatim.
 No no no. You are knowing your competitors so you can learn from them and refine your approach from those lessons.
 In fact, read this paragraph again and replace competitors with mentors.